 - Verified the issues that you are seeing are specific to your calendar data and your Mac.

-- You have tried all the troubleshooting methods discussed in iCloud: Troubleshooting iCloud Calendar.
+- You've tried all the troubleshooting methods discussed in Get help using iCloud Calendar.

 You should perform the steps in this article from your computer with the most up-to-date calendar data.

 Note: Remember to test to see if the issue you are experiencing still occurs after these steps.

 Review the information in the article iCloud: Using iCloud Calendars with Calendar and iCal, and then look over your calendars.
 Some of the actions you take will vary depending on where the affected calendars are stored.
 The most common causes for data-based issues with Calendar are:

 - Reoccurring calendar events that have no end date (such as birthdays).